SebastianGlavind/PhD-study/README.md

 *TODO*
 - *A tutorial on Hyperopt for hyperparameter selection.*
-- *A tutorial on AutoML with tensorfolw.*
+- *A tutorial on AutoML with tensorflow.*

 ## Dimensionality reduction
 *TODO*